OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 For the static analysis we will focus mostly on the following points having `UIWebView` and `WKWebView` under scope.

-- Identifying WebView Usage
+- Identifying WebView usage
-- Testing JavaScript Configuration
+- Testing JavaScript configuration
-- Testing for Mixed Content
+- Testing for mixed content

 ##### Identifying WebView Usage